spambusters/instadb/README.md

 https://www.instagram.com/sportscenter/ will be `sportscenter.db`

 This is an sqlite3 database, so I suggest using [DB Browser for SQLite](http://sqlitebrowser.org/) for easy navigation.
 It will allow you to sort columns by e.g. likes to find the most popular post.

+Post times are converted to your local time zone thanks to the tzlocal module.

 ![alt text](https://i.imgur.com/prNgHo7.png)